-We recognise that some organisations may want to join together as a group to deliver a project.
-In these circumstances, you must appoint a lead organisation.
-Only the lead organisation can submit the application form and enter into the grant agreement with the Commonwealth.
-The application must identify all other members of the proposed group and include a letter of support from each of the project partners.
-Each letter of support should include:
+Only one lead entity can enter into the grant agreement with the Commonwealth and report on the outcomes of the project as specified in the grant agreement.
+The application should be submitted by the lead entity and should identify all other members of the proposed consortia, the intended governance arrangements and include a letter of support from each of the project consortia partners.
+Each letter of support must include:

-- details of the project partner - an overview of how the project partner will work with the lead organisation and any other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group - the roles/responsibilities the project partner will undertake, and the resources it will contribute (if any) - details of Intellectual Property (IP) arrangements - details of a nominated management level contact officer.
+- details of the project consortia partner - an overview of how the project consortia partner will work with the lead entity and any other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project consortia partner will bring to the group - the roles/responsibilities the project consortia partner will undertake, and the resources it will contribute (if any) - details of a nominated management level contact officer.